jason-kerney/blog/_posts/2024/2024-08-11-nature-of-solutions.md

 ## Setup ##

 I have been a manager since December 2023.
-This is something I never wanted but am so glad I got to experience.
-I went from never managing, but coaching before, to managing a very large team overnight.
-I was familiar with this team as some time prior I was a developer on that team.
-I then became an agile coach and worked with that team in that capacity for almost a year.
-I was then moved to help another team for a year.

-This context is important because a development team can undergo significant changes within a year.
-In fact there are a lot of changes that started when I was coach that led the team to be where they were when I took over as their manager.

 Before stepping into the role, I purchased several books and read them.
 Some were on what to expect as a new manager.
 Some were on what to expect as a new technical manager.
 Others were on how to be better in both those contexts.

 As it turns out, the challenges I encountered were more nuanced and diverse than what those books had conveyed.
 Though there were a plethora of things I had to figure out, I want to really focus in on one particular type of thing that kept causing me problems.
 That one thing was "Solutions".